hermangroup/docs/introduction/information.rst

   problem, or make a decision.

 X11
-  :ref:`X11 <x11-hash-algorithm>` is a hashing algorithm created by Dash Core developer Evan Duffield.
+  :ref:`X11 <x11-hash-algorithm>` is a hashing algorithm created by Historia Core developer Evan Duffield.

 Zero Confirmations